imoize/getstart/docs/index.md

 ---
-title: "Holla"
+title: "Overview"
 sidebar_label: "Overview"
 sidebar_position: 1
 pagination_next: null
 pagination_prev: null
-slug: /
+# slug: /
 ---

-# Hi, welcome to my personal docs / guide 👋🏻

-Hope this docs is useful.
+You can use the search feature or browse in this document.